-Elon Musk responded to a tweet last week that criticised the cost of the Tesla Model 3 in Australia.
-The CEO agreed, stating that the price seemed high.
+Elon Musk responded to a tweet recently that criticised the cost of the Tesla Model 3 in Australia.
+The CEO of Tesla agreed in his response, stating that the price did indeed seem high.

 While EVs aren’t cheap, the Model 3 has been pegged as a budget Tesla.
 But when you dig into the costs, it’s quite the opposite here.
 So why are Teslas so expensive in Australia?

 The baseline Model 3 is the cheapest you can buy anywhere.
 But while this can be a sub-$50K vehicle in the U.S., it starts a lot higher here in Australia.

 The lowest price tag you’ll see on a Tesla Model 3 in Australia is $69,425, but that’s before on-road costs are taken into account. $70,000 isn’t exactly what you would call an affordable option, and as we already reported, Elon Musk agrees.

 But a lot goes into the inflated price tag.

 The Model 3 was supposed to be Tesla's budget option for electric vehicle-fans but import fees and taxes meant that for Australians, it was far from that.
 In a strange omission, it seems Elon Musk agrees it's a bit high too.Read more

 Starting with a simple one.
 Like with any product, the face value price in the U.S. is not going to be the same as in Australia.
 Our dollars are worth different prices.
 In general, a car that costs $50K in the U.S. is going to have a higher number attached to it in Australia before you even take things like import tax into account.

 Like with any car, the baseline price of any Tesla is just a jumping off point.
 If you want to add some of the fun and fancy extras, it’s going to cost you.